AKloc/BookNotes/Weapons of Math Destruction.md

 	- Police using ML to predict where they should be patrolling based on previous crimes, which leads to more confirmed crimes in those areas, which leads to the model placing more weight in those areas, etc... this sounds fine at first, but what if the same thing was done in affluent neighborhoods?
 Traffic laws, white collar crimes, etc...
 	- Employment screening systems that were setup to help recruiters in the 80s, learned a model that basically threw out any resumes that didn't have "American" names
 	- Political campaigning that can be super-targeted to individuals; e.g., a candidate can send different messaging to different potential voters.
-	- Job application screening systems that ask psychological questions and tries to predict mental illness from them, which gets around some HIPAA / ADA con
+	- Job application screening systems that ask psychological questions and tries to predict mental illness from them, which gets around some HIPAA / ADA considerations.
+- Yes, sometimes you have
-- Biggest item: Some of these WMDs can be as bad as the most aggresive, craven capitalists in a vacuum where the ONLY thing that matters is the output you're optimizing for.
-"These models and ML are great for Amazon and Netflix.
-Not for Democracy and justice."
+- Biggest item: Some of these WMDs can be as bad as the most aggressive, craven capitalists in a vacuum where the ONLY thing that matters is the output you're optimizing for.
+"These models and ML are great for Amazon and Netflix, but not for serving out Democracy and justice."

 **What can I do with this?**
 - Be super careful about what any sort of data models, surveys, etc are optimizing for.